Eddykwartofficial/alx_html_css/README.md

 This project is built with fundamental web technologies, ensuring it is lightweight, fast, and easy to customize.
 HTML5: Used for the structure and semantic markup of the webpage.
 CSS3: Used for all styling, including modern layouts (Flexbox/Grid), custom properties, and responsive design to ensure the page looks great on all devices.

-🚀 How to UseTo view or edit this project on your local machine, follow these simple steps:
+🚀 How to Use

+To view or edit this project on your local machine, follow these simple steps:
-Clone the repository:git clone https://github.com/your-username/headphones-project.git
+Clone the repository:git clone

+https://github.com/your-username/headphones-project.git

-Navigate to the project directory:cd headphones-project Open the index.html file in your browser: You can do this by double-clicking the file in your file explorer or by right-clicking and selecting "Open with" your preferred browser.
+Navigate to the project directory:cd headphones-project Open the index.html file in your browser:

+You can do this by double-clicking the file in your file explorer or by right-clicking and selecting "Open with" your preferred browser.

 ✍️ Author: This project was designed and built by Edward Kwarteng Owusu.